honux77/ubox-msx/docs/tools.md

 The map importer supports:

-- **entities**: an object layer describing game entities such as enemies.
+- **entities**: an optional object layer describing game entities such as enemies.
+If the "visible" property on this layer is set to "false", the layer will be ignored even if present.
 - **map**: a tile layer describing the map itself.

 #### Map requirements